WestonSF/ArcGISEnterpriseToolkit/ReadMe.md

 The ArcGIS Online & Portal toolkit contains a number of tools and scripts to administer Portal for ArcGIS and ArcGIS Online.

+#### Create ArcGIS Online/Portal Group
+Creates a ArcGIS Online or Portal for ArcGIS group.
+Sets up description, logo and members of the group.

 ## Features